fargonespy/fargonespy/README.md

 # Tested games

-Unreal Tournament 3 - Can see and join games.
+ - Unreal Tournament 3 - Can see and join games.
 With gonespy, you could play "online" but only against bots.

-Dungeon Defenders - Can see and join custom games (it was possible to co-op using gonespy, but it required using private games)
+ - Dungeon Defenders - Can see and join custom games (it was possible to co-op using gonespy, but it required using private games)

+# Credits

+Most of the credit goes to the original author of https://github.com/gonespy/bstormps3

+https://github.com/AdmiralCurtiss/nintendo_dwc_emulator was also very helpful in figuring out how certain aspects of the GameSpy protocol work.